View basket (0 items $0.00)

 Good fats, including omega 3 fats and monounsaturated fats—such as extra-virgin olive oil, avocados, or almonds—improve healthy gut flora, while inflammatory fats—such as omega 6 vegetable oils—promote growth of bad bugs that cause weight gain and disease.

 Even obesity has been linked to changes in our gut ecosystem, resulting from an intake of inflammatory omega 6s and not enough anti-inflammatory omega 3s.
 Bad bugs produce toxins called lipopolysacchardies (LPS) that trigger inflammation, insulin resistance or pre-diabetes and therefore, promote weight gain.

-Lack of sleep and chronic stress also contribute to gut imbalance, In fact, your gut flora listens to and becomes influenced by your thoughts and feelings.
-So be sure to get seven to eight hours of quality sleep and remember to practice your favorite stress reduction activities daily.
+Lack of sleep and chronic stress also contribute to gut imbalance.
+Your gut flora listens to and becomes influenced by your thoughts and feelings, so be sure to get seven to eight hours of quality sleep and remember to practice your favorite stress-reduction activities daily.

 9 Natural Ways to Optimize Gut Flora

 The best way to grow a healthy inner garden and make your gut bugs happy begins with your diet.
 Here are 9 ways to build healthy gut flora starting with your next forkful:

 Eat whole, unprocessed, unrefined foods.
 One of the best ways to maintain gut health involves cutting out the sugar and refined carbs and jacking up gut-supporting fiber.